eo33/interactive-image-gallery/README.md

 # Interactive image gallery
 An image gallery web application.
 The focus of this personal project is on the interaction between the different DOM elements.
-It is inspired from the popular social media applicationi Instagram.
+It is inspired from Instagram.

 ## Production build
 Visit https://eo33.github.io/interactive-image-gallery to view the the web application.